finagle/finagle.github.io/source/blog/2016-03-01-reusable-http-contracts-for-finagle-with-fintrospect.md

 To solve these requirements, Fintrospect was born!
 The library provides a thin layer over the top of Finagle HTTP that helped us solve the above requirements with minimal ongoing effort.

 This post describes a brief overview of the main features of the library.
-Full documentation can be found at the [project site][fintrospect], or for the impatient there is a Github repo with a [demo application][fintrospect].
+Full documentation can be found at the [project site][fintrospect], or for the impatient there is a Github repo with a [demo application][demo].

 ### defining HTTP contracts
 An HTTP contract is created by defining some typed-parameters and adding them into a ```RouteSpec```: